dev-nicolaos/personal-site/src/content/thoughts/testimony.md

 <details>
 	<summary>Side note: thank you mom</summary>

-As I proofread I'm realizing this may sound as though homeschooling was a bad experience or that my parents didn't care about my social development.
+As I proofread I'm realizing this may sound as though home schooling was a bad experience or that my parents didn't care about my social development.
 Nothing could be further from the truth.
 My mom put in countless hours and many tears to ensure she was giving me and my siblings a good education and I enjoyed being home schooled.
 My parents made sure I participated in extra curricular activities in part so that I would get more experience being around other kids.

 </details>